 This year's theme is "Growing exports in uncertain times."

 The History of World Trade Month

 World Trade Month was first celebrated as World Trade Week in 1927 by the Los Angeles Chamber of Commerce.
-According to the Chamber, "This occurred during a time of isolationism and under the conditions prevailing during the heyday of the restrictive Smoot-Hawley Tariff Act."
+According to the chamber, "This occurred during a time of isolationism and under the conditions prevailing during the heyday of the restrictive Smoot-Hawley Tariff Act."

 In 1935, President Franklin Delano Roosevelt made World Trade Week a national observance.
-Since that time, World Trade Week has been celebrated during the entire month of May by a number of federal agencies, state trade offices, area chambers of commerce, World Trade Centers, trade associations, and other public and private organizations.
-These events celebrate the importance of international trade to the U.S. economy and educate people how to begin and grow their exports.
+Since that time, World Trade Week has been celebrated during the entire month of May by a number of federal agencies, state trade offices, area chambers of commerce, World Trade Centers, trade associations and other public and private organizations.
+These events celebrate the importance of international trade to the U.S. economy and teach people how to begin and grow their exports.

 World Trade Month Events

 Prior to last year, most World Trade Month events were held in person providing not only an opportunity to learn more about international trade but also a chance to network and talk with peers.
 The global pandemic has required these events to move online for a second year, but there have been some definite advantages to virtual events.

 This year the World Trade Month events calendar includes more than 80 webinars scheduled in May.
 Since all are online, you have an opportunity to attend multiple events regardless of where you live.
 From Maine to California, Minnesota to Texas, organizations located across the United States are sponsoring classes and celebrations.
 Best of all, a majority of events are free!